richardbarakovics/richardbarakovics/README.md

 - 👋 Hi, I’m @richardbarakovics
 - 👀 I’m interested in user interfaces that make people want to bite into it!
-- 🌱 I’m currently learning React JS framework
+- 🌱 I’m currently deep-diving in React JS library
-- 💞️ I’m looking to collaborate on static pages which include React for practicing purposes
+- 💞️ I’m looking to collaborate on simple React pages for practicing purposes
 - 📫 You can reach me via GitHub

 <!---